 A few years ago, I started to learn about music therapy.
 I found what I learned so convincing that I was inspired to completely change course and fulfill a desire to help people (especially babies and children).

 I have experience working with paediatric clients with a variety of diagnoses, including Cerebral Palsy, Brain Injury, Autism Spectrum Disorder, and genetic disorders.
-As an intern, I was the first representative of music therapy at a major Toronto hospital, where I worked with babies in the Neonatal Intensive Care Unit (NICU), as well as their parents.
+As an intern, I was the first representative of music therapy at a major Toronto hospital (Mount Sinai), where I worked with babies in the Neonatal Intensive Care Unit (NICU), as well as their parents.
+Another practicum was a Holland Bloorview Children’s Rehabilitation Hospital.
 I also have experience in long-term care.